cloudfoundry/stratos/changelog.d/0005-echo-v5-migration.md

   a concrete request context, `log/slog` for logging, a rearranged error handler — that the move had to happen in one step across the backend and every plugin.
-- Retired the unmaintained `SermoDigital/jose` dependency from the Kubernetes auth plugin.
-It was used only to read a single claim out of a token the platform had already issued, which the standard library does directly.
+- Retired four unmaintained or superseded dependencies:
+  `SermoDigital/jose` (no upstream release since 2019) is gone from the Kubernetes auth plugin, which used it only to read one claim from a token the platform had already issued; `satori/go.uuid` (abandoned) is replaced by `google/uuid`, which the backend already depended on for the same purpose; `golang/mock` (archived) moves to its successor `go.uber.org/mock`; and `gorilla/context`, obsolete since Go 1.7, is gone along with the middleware that existed only to call it.

 [BugFixes]
+- Jetstream logs through one logger again.
+Echo v5 logs via `log/slog` and defaults to writing JSON to standard output, which meant its messages interleaved with Jetstream's own text-formatted logs on the same stream and ignored `LOG_LEVEL`.
+Echo's output is now routed into the application logger, so format and level apply to everything.
-- API request logs keep the format they had under Echo v4, but now pass through Jetstream's own logger, so `LOG_LEVEL` applies to them.
-Setting a level above `info` suppresses them; they remain gated by `LOG_API_REQUESTS` as before.
+  API request logs keep the format they had under Echo v4 and remain gated by `LOG_API_REQUESTS`; they now also respect `LOG_LEVEL`.

 [Chores]
 - Jetstream now builds with Go 1.27.
-This required forking the unmaintained `SermoDigital/jose`, reached through the CF CLI, which registers an invalid hash id from an init function and panics before `main` under 1.27.
-The fork is a stopgap until the CF CLI moves to a maintained JWT library.
+Go 1.27 rejects the invalid hash id that `SermoDigital/jose` registers from an init function, which panics before `main` and crash-loops the binary.
+The dependency is reached through the CF CLI rather than our own code, so it is pinned to a fork with that registration removed until the CF CLI moves to a maintained JWT library.